Michael HornAuthor

 Julie Rust serves as the assistant head for teaching & learning at St. Andrew’s Episcopal School in Jackson, MS, where she works to foster professional growth through faculty leadership and dialogic literacy practices.
 Prior to this appointment, she taught middle and high school English; received her Ph.D. in literacy, culture, and language education from Indiana University; and was an assistant professor of education at Millsaps College.

-Ann Marsh RutledgeHead of Learning and Innovation, MV Ventures, The Mount Vernon School
+Ann Marsh RutledgeExecutive Director, MV Ventures, The Mount Vernon School

-Ann Marsh Rutledge is the head of learning and innovation for Mount Vernon Ventures.
+Ann Marsh Rutledge is the executive director of Mount Vernon Ventures.
 She has worked for The Mount Vernon School since 2014.
 Over the course of her career, she taught PK through grade 6 and served as a learning specialist and instructional coach.
 Ann Marsh received her B.A. in art history from The University of North Carolina at Chapel Hill.
 She has her M.Ed. in curriculum and instruction from the University of Richmond and she is certified in Orton-Gillingham, as a reading specialist and as an ESL teacher.
 Her expertise is in inquiry-based learning, competency-based education, and applying neuroscience research to classroom practice.
 She loves working with educators to transform learning experiences.

-Patricia SasserAssistant Head of School, St. Mary’s School
+Patricia SasserAssistant Head of School, Saint Mary’s School

 Yerko SepúlvedaDirector of Community Engagement & Belonging, Porter-Gaud School